 ‘Latent semantic indexing’ allows Google to understand context and gain a deeper knowledge of what is being said.

 Google has been leaning on publishers and webmasters to create their content with this direction in mind (even if they haven’t always been transparent about their motivations – internet marketers are a sensitive bunch) and in that way, they’re actually helping to make the entire web more ‘AI’ friendly – ready for Google Assistant, Siri and Alexa to step in.

 Now with advancements in computer vision, this advanced ‘AI search’ can further enhance Google’s ability to search the real world around you and to provide even more useful information and responses as a result.
 Imagine being able to say ‘Okay Google, what’s that?’.

 And imagine combining this with location awareness and depth perception.
 Imagine when you combine this with AR or VR.
 Google Lens can reportedly even show you reviews of a restaurant when you point your phone at it, which is as much an example of AR as it is AI.
 All these technologies are coming together in fantastically interesting ways and even starting to blur the line between the physical and digital worlds.

 “All of Google was built because we started understanding text and web pages.
 So the fact that computers can understand images and videos has profound implications for our core mission.”

 Technology has been moving in this direction for a while.
 Bixby technically beat Google Lens to the punch except it loses points for not working quite as advertised.
 No doubt many more companies will be getting involved as well.

-But Google Lens is a clear statement from Google though: a commitment to AI, to computer vision and to machine learning.
+But Google’s tech is a clear statement from the company: a commitment to AI, to computer vision and to machine learning.
 It is a clear indication of the direction that company will be taking in the coming years and likely the direction of technology in general.